cs481-ekh/f22-kneed-for-speed/README.md

 Sharon Yang

 ## Project Abstract
-The Computational Biosciences Lab (CBL) simulates and models knee joint movement and stresses.
+The Computational Biosciences Lab (CBL )at Boise State University simulates and models knee joint movement and stresses.
 They are currently producing numeric data sets and results for osteoarthritis patients based on parameters such as loading conditions, anatomy, and movement.
 These complex, numeric results are understandable for the department generating the data, but it is currently difficult to gather a high-level understanding of this output for clinicians and those unfamiliar with the field.

 To help solve this issue, our team has developed an easy-to-use web application with which a user can upload files containing the anatomic data provided by the CBL and see a